Amrit1604/KeyVora/docs/SECURITY.md

 - Regularly back up encrypted notes to prevent data loss.

 ## Conclusion
-Security is an ongoing process, and CodedPad is committed to continuously improving its security measures.
+Security is an ongoing process, and KeyVora is committed to continuously improving its security measures.
 Users are encouraged to stay informed about best practices and to take proactive steps to protect their data.